-COUN844 Practicum I: School Counseling (3)
+COUN844 Practicum I: Elementary School Counseling (K-8) (3)

-Discusses various critical applied topics related to counseling, focuses on the development and refinement of counseling skills required for working with children and adolescents, with particular emphasis on career, academic, and personal/ social development.
-Applies a developmental school counseling approach through counseling and consultative strategies, observation, and analysis of the counseling process.
-Requires 50 hours within a school field placement setting.
-Prerequisite: COUN638 and Degree candidacy.
+Focuses various topics related to elementary school counseling.
+Focuses on the development and refinement of counseling skills required for working with children with particular emphasis on career, academic, and personal/social development.
+Applies a developmental school counseling approach through counseling and consultative strategies.
+Students will complete a minimum of 50 hours in a school field placement.
+Prerequisite: Degree candidacy and COUN638 or concurrent enrollment.